humhub/humhub/protected/humhub/docs/guide/developer/testing.md

  - `@myModule/tests/config/env/myenv/common.php (if exists)`
  - `@myModule/tests/config/env/myenv/functional.php (if exists)`

-### Environments
+### Environment Configuration

-For running a test for a specific environment you'll have to set te `--env` argument for your testrun.
+For running a test for a specific environment you'll have to set te `--env` argument for your test-run.

 Example for running all functional tests of a tasks module in a master environment:

-1. Create a file `tasks/tests/config/env/master/test.php` with the following content:
+1. Create a file `@mymodule/tests/config/env/master/test.php` with the following content:

 ```
 return [